bbauska/W3Cx-3of5/README.md

 <body onload="init();">
 <p>
 ```

-This example shows how to handle key events in a canvas by adding a key listener to the window object.
-Like that, all key press in the document will trigger the event listener function.</p>
+<h4>This example shows how to handle key events in a canvas by adding a key listener to the window object.
+Like that, all key press in the document will trigger the event listener function.</h4>

 ```
 <canvas id="myCanvas" width="350" height="200">